 Once all of your rainbow dyed chickpeas are dry, it’s time to play!
 Our kids absolutely LOVED these—even more than the Rainbow Oats that they’d been playing with all week.

 One of the fun things about dried chickpeas is that unlike dyed oats, they make fun sounds when shaken.
-You could definitely use these colourful chickpeas to make a fun musical sensory bottle once your kids get bored of sensory bins (or if you have young kids who aren’t ready for this sensory bin yet)!
+You could definitely use these colorful chickpeas to make a fun musical sensory bottle once your kids get bored of sensory bins (or if you have young kids who aren’t ready for this sensory bin yet)!

 Plus, these rainbow chickpeas are WAY less messy than rainbow oats or rainbow rice, because the pieces are much bigger and easier to sweep up.
 And while I don’t mind messy play, I’m all for any activity that won’t require me to spend a whole bunch of time cleaning when my kids are done playing.

-Seriously, how gorgeous are those colours?!
+Seriously, how gorgeous are those colors?!

 Rainbow Dyed Chickpeas